GangadharNeelam/Sales-Insights-PowerBI/README.md

 # Data analysis
-Analysis on sales of a hardware manufacturing company AtliQ.
-Created a dashboard by using PowerBI whcih gives Key insights, Performance analysis and Performance insights.
+Analysis of sales of a hardware manufacturing company, AtliQ.
+I created a dashboard by using PowerBI, which gives key insights, performance analysis, and performance insights.